Should we abandon the traditional idea of what a healthy diet is?

 Humans need proteins, no question about that.

-Every structure, tissues, and cells in our body are composed of proteins, that is, essential amino acids.
+Every structure, tissue, and cell in our body are composed of proteins, that is, essential amino acids.
 Our body is unable to produce them itself (except some of them) and we need to get proteins from our diet.
 However, when we think of proteins, we habitually coupling it with animal proteins.
 What most people don’t realize is that plants are also a rich source of proteins, minerals (iron; zinc; copper; selenium), vitamins (except vitamin B12).
 Most importantly, plant foods are cholesterol-free.

 However, the public opinion supported by the food industry (as well as science supported by the industry), goes that animal-derived proteins (i.e., meat, dairy, eggs, fish) are of higher quality in comparison to those of non-animal origin (nuts, seeds, peas, and beans); meaning that the body absorbs animal proteins better than those from plant sources.
 Typically, the argument runs that they are more compatible with ours.